IccTeam/OwlTrack/README.md

      • Email Validation
      ```
      Here I will not explain in more detail, you can try it yourself on owltrack.
+   5. DDoS Menu
+      On owltrack there is a DDoS () menu which is definitely aimed at attacking a website by sending bots until the web server goes down.
+In this menu, DDoS WiFi is also available, with the aim of making WiFi slow or even unusable.
+In DDoS this menu has 3 options in it, namely:
+      ```• DoS Website
+      • DDoS Website
+      • DDoS Wifi```
+    I don't need to explain further about the results and so on, you can try it yourself and see for yourself how.
+And I will emphasize, if you do any criminal activity using this menu, I ```[owlbird05/Abid .Z]``` will not be responsible for what you do.
+   6. Website Content Crwaler
+      This menu is used for crawling content on a website, so what it means is, when we enter a target from a website, it will give us results like the content on the website.
+So the method is like a web scraper to find information about a website.
+I will provide photos of the results, what you get from this menu:
+   8.
+   9.
+   10. kdkd
+   11. kdks
+   12. jsks
+   13. jsks
+   14. jsjs
+   15. jdjdk
+   16. dd
+   17. d
+   18. d
+   19. d

 # Installation in termux
 ```python